Skip to main content

 Our Temecula Employee Misclassification Lawyers Will Fight for Your Rights

 Companies gain an unfair advantage by violating laws on independent contractors and exempt versus nonexempt employees, to the detriment of the worker.
-To learn more about your legal remedies under California employment laws, please contact the Law Office of Karen J. Sloat, APC at 760-779-1313 or via our website to discuss the next steps.
+To learn more about your legal remedies under California employment laws, please contact Sloat Law Group at 760-779-1313 or via our website to discuss the next steps.

 Share This Page: